JacobAMelendez/ColorsExtension/README.md

 [x] 3. how to store this color into macbook system's copy/paster [x] 4.
 Change text color based on how dark background is made.
+[]  5. change the action of color picker to the icon instead of a drop

 <!-- {
         //moving this here so i can work on manifest.json without damanging preexisting code "manifest_version": 3,